Koeman expects 'enormous' Messi to lead the way again

 Aguero scored a club-record 260 goals in 389 appearances in all competitions during a glittering decade with Manchester City.

-"I know Memphis very well and he knows how to work," Koeman added.
+"I know Memphis very well and he knows how to work," Koeman said.

 "He has a lot of character, physicality, speed, he can play in different positions in attack.
 He's the perfect age to show it.